MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

 ---
-title: VM update and management automation in Azure Stack Hub | Microsoft Docs
+title: VM update and management automation in Azure Stack Hub
 description: Learn how to use the Azure Monitor for VMs, Update Management, Change Tracking, and Inventory solutions in Azure Automation to manage Windows and Linux VMs deployed in Azure Stack Hub.
 author: mattbriggs